VipereSolide/createaddition-1.20.1-fork/README.md

 ### Create: Crafts & Additions
 * You can use the iron rod to make Gods' Retribution's screws
 * You can make 1 Gods' Retribution's iron rod out of 1 Create: Crafts & Additions's iron rod, and *vice versa*

+### Let's Do Meadow
+*Requires Let's Do Meadow 1.3.4 or above.*
+* Blocks additions
+  * A vertical slab for the limestone bricks
+  * A complete set of blocks for the polished limestone (stairs, slab, wall, and vertical slab)